Ghost-chu/QuickShop-Reremake/README.md

-# QuickShop
+# QuickShop-Reremake
 QuickShop is a shop plugin, that allows players to sell items from a chest with no commands.
 It allows players to purchase any number of items easily.
 In fact, this plugin doesn't even have any commands that a player would ever need!
+Reremake is a fork for QuickShop, QSRR have more features and bug fixes.
+QSRR make by Minecraft Server SunnySide Community from https://github.com/KaiKikuchi/QuickShop upstream repo.

 ## Support
-Open a new issue here: https://github.com/KaiKikuchi/QuickShop/issues
+Open a new issue here: https://github.com/Ghost-chu/QuickShop-Reremake/issues

 ## Features
 - Easy to use